THE ORIGINS

 From this moment onwards, the 80/20 rulling was a crutial instrument in improving my life.
 I left the stable corporate job that was making me missable, I cut off all people that were dragging me down.
 Kickstarted Kinef Designs and focused on it full time, I ensured to surround myself with the right people that would encourage me in being a better version of myself, and, I prioritized my physical and mental health.

 This re-connection with myself and the right people around me, dirrectly influenced my designs.
+Simultanously discovering the design aesthetics of mid century modern architecture and furniture design, soviet constructivism, brutalism, the Bouhaus movement, minimalism, a form follows function design.

 Soon after I started designing, and this time, I was more mindful of how I translated and transmited my inner being within my designs.
 I stripted out all the unnecessary ideas, simplified it to the core.
-Because less will always be more.

 All this, let to the birth of the KBAS.

-It brought me through a journey of learning, to push myself outside of my comfort zone to break new barriers, self exploration, meditation and a mixed bag of roller coaster emotions.
 I design and build loudspeakers for people that can relate to them.
 The imperfections in them give them their uniqueness and their character, just as it does with people.
-And I realized that that is the case with me and the closest people that surround me, and through that, full circle, here we are.
+And I realized that this is the case with me and the closest people that surround me, and through that, full circle, here we are.

 The loudspeakers represent, ME, the imperfect me.
 The music that comes out, with its sound profile, is my soul.